 Community Involvement

-- Board Member, Carroll County Youth Service Bureau
+- President/Chair of the Board, Carroll County Youth Service Bureau

-- Webelos Den Leader – Cub Scout Pack 150, Gamber, Maryland.
+- Former Webelos Den Leader – Cub Scout Pack 150, Gamber, MD

 - Former Chairman of the Board of Directors of the Salvation Army, Carroll County Service Center